 If these criteria are to be upheld, should not the institution establishing the criteria adopt and enforce the regulations and restrictions necessary to uphold this criterion?

-Be that as it may, I have to hand it to the Vietnamese and their community-based Cat Ba Langur Conservation Project (2).
+Be that as it may, I have to hand it to the Vietnamese and their community-based Cat Ba Langur Conservation Project (2) (Disclaimer: the Cat Ba Langur Conservation Project is based in Vietnam and operates solely within Vietnam, but it was set-up by and all the support for it comes from German organizations.
+Currently we are administered by the Zoo Leipzig with a large amount of support from ZGAP and a lesser amount of support from the Allwetterzoo Münster.
+In the past the Allwetterzoo and ZGAP were the primary sponsors).
 In fact, there are many ex-hunters of the white-headed langur (an endemic, endangered primate) who have completely reversed their roles.
 After many years of deforestation and poaching, these monkeys were counted at 53 individuals in 2000.
 One of the main issues facing conservationists was that a handful of subpopulations, scattered across several islands, consisted entirely of females.
 Despite this difficult hurdle, the population has grown back to 65 at present, but there are still 130 other species of terrestrial and marine life here that are in the red on the endangered lists, 21 of which are also endemic to the Ha Long region.